folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 1. In the **Lost item fee policies** pane, select the lost item fee policy you want to delete.
 2. In the **lost item fee policy details** pane, click **Actions > Delete**.
 3. In the **Delete New Lost item fee policy** dialog, click **Delete**.
 The policy is deleted and a confirmation message appears.
-Note that you cannot delete a lost item fee policy that is being used in a circulation rule.
+Note that you cannot delete a lost item fee policy that is associated with an open loan.

 ## Patron notice policies